AlGepe/OmniSnippets_JS/docs/customJS/omni/onResult/addHtml.rst

                 {afterVariable:'myVariable', alwaysShown: false}
                 );

+For information on the **rules for writing alt texts**, please see the :ref:`Alt text for images <textStylingGuideAltText>` section of the Text Styling Guide.

 .. tip::

     If you want to add a picture on top of the calculator create a dummy variable with any default value, place it at the top and hide it using :ref:`hideVariables<hidevars>`.
 Then place your image after the dummy variable.